MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 ms.topic: conceptual
 ---

-# Active Directory maximum limits and scalability
+# Active Directory Domain Services maximum limits

->Applies to: Windows Server 2003, Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2
+>Applies to: Windows Server 2025 (preview), Windows Server 2022, Windows Server 2016, Windows Server 2012 R2

 This article describes the maximum limits for certain aspects of your Active Directory environment that can affect scalability.
 We recommend you keep these limits in mind while planning for your Active Directory deployment.